frigus02/curl-history/README.md

 Use `curl` as usual.

-Then use `curlh example.com` to search for requests made to example.com.
+Then use `curlh` to search for requests and view responses.
+Examples:

+- `curlh example.com`: search for requests where "example.com" is part of the command
+- `curlh -o json`: search for requests where "json" is part of the command or output

 ## Configuration